 - Add some nutmeg, cayenne, and salt to the heavy cream and pour it into the pumpkin.
 The cream can be a little below the top since it will bubble up while cooking.

-- Place the stuffed pumpkin in a greased or parchment lined pan, put the stem end back on top and cook till the pumpkin is soft, about and hour and a half.
+- Place the stuffed pumpkin in a greased or parchment-lined pan, put the stem end back on top, and cook till the pumpkin is soft, about an hour and a half.

-Use croutons made from dense breads that have been well toasted, Pepperidge Farm loose or cubed stuffing is good.
+Use croutons made from dense bread that has been well toasted, Pepperidge Farm loose or cubed stuffing is good.
 If you're using your homemade croutons don't use ones made from a soft white or egg bread as they will go slimy on you.